Khirbet Zagag

 Contents:

-* Church |
+* Church

 Ruins of a small Byzantine monastery on top of a high hill in the center of Karmi'el.
 Initial excavations revealed rooms, oil press and chapel on top of the small hill.

-The site is located at altitude of 325M in the center of Karmi'el.
+The site is located at altitude of 325M in the center of Karmi’el.
 It is seen on the right of the map below.
 Other nearby Byzantine sites are indicated on the map.
-You can point on the purple points to navigate to the selected point.

 Byzantine:

-During the Byzantine period (5th-7th C) the area of western Galilee was mostly populated by Christians.
-The area within the municipal area of the city of Karmiel was the densest in this region - a total of nine (!)
+During the Byzantine period (5th-7th century) the area of western Galilee was mostly populated by Christians.
+The area within the municipal area of the city of Karmiel was the densest in this region – a total of nine (!)
 Byzantine monasteries were excavated here or identified as such.

 Khirbet Zagag was one of these monasteries.
 The ruins of a chapel and structures are located on top of a high hill overlooking the area.
 Adjacent to the church was an oil press, used as the source of income.
 A number of cisterns on top of the hill provided water during the dry seasons.